aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Comparing/compareoptions/ignoreComments/_index.md

 ### Remarks

-By default comments are not ignored.
+By default, comments are not ignored.

 ### See Also